20 Funds with the Biggest Outflows in 2006

 Looking for bargains where others are bailing out.

-The funds that have suffered the largest net redemptions so far this year is an intriguing list, with a number of surprises.
+A little while ago I looked at the hottest-selling funds of 2006.
+Now I'm going to look at the funds that have suffered the largest net redemptions so far this year, based on our calculations.
+It's an intriguing list, with a number of surprises.
 Some look more like buys than sells to me, but I'm a contrarian.

 Below are my comments about the funds that are seeing the most money head out the door.
 For a complete list of the 20 funds with the greatest net redemptions in 2006, see the table near the end.